thoughtspot/thoughtspot.github.io/_admin/loading/upload-sql-script.md

     ![Upload schema]({{ site.baseurl }}/images/upload-schema.png "Upload schema")

 4. Drag and drop your SQL script into the browser, or choose **Browse Your Files** to locate it.
+You cannot copy and paste an existing SQL script into the SQL editor.

     ![Drag and drop your SQL script]({{ site.baseurl }}/images/upload-schema-browse.png "Drag and drop your SQL script")